The RER is a regional train network with stops at major railroad

 carry-on suitcase, look for a bicycle compartment behind the driver's

 cockpit.
 (These compartments have their own set of doors.)
-You'll have to

 you'll find it easier to get off if the train gets crowded.